-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? Х
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT Х Х
+C8A SAT or ACT X

-C8A ACT only Х
+C8A ACT only X

-C8A SAT only Х
+C8A SAT only X

-C8A SAT and SAT Subject Tests or ACT
+C8A SAT and SAT Subject Tests or X

-Х
+ACT

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+If your institution will make use of the ACT in admission decisions for for Fall 2018, please indicate which ONE of the following applies: (reg in the admissions process): 0

-C8B ACT with Writing Component required 1
+C8B ACT with writing required

-ACT with Writing component recomme
+C8B ACT with writing recommended

-C8B B ACT with or without Writing component accepted Х
+C8B ACT with or without writing accepted X

+C8B C8B If your institution will make use of the SAT in admission decisions for for Fall 2018 please indicate which ONE of the following applies (regain the admissions process: SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted

-C8C Please indicate how your institution w vill use the SAT or ACT writing component: check all that apply:
+C8C C8C Please indicate how your institution will use the SAT or ACT writing of component; check al I that apply:

-C8C Thease maleate new your mattation w No i writing component, check t SAT essay ACT essay

-For admission •
+For admission SAT essay ACI essay

-C8C For placement
+For placement

-C8C For advising
+For advising

-C8C In place of an application essay •
+C8C In place of an application essay

-C8C As a validity check on the application
+C8C As a validity check on the application essay

-essay

 C8C No college policy as of now

-Not using essay component • Х Х
+Not using essay component Х X

-5 7 1 •
+C8D 1 199

-C8D In addition, does your institution use applicants' test sco ores for academic advising?
+CSD In addition, does your institution use applicants' test scores for acade emic advising?

-C8D Yes No
+Yes No +

-Х

-1
+C8E

-Latest date by which SAT or ACT sco July 15, 2013
+Latest date by which SAT or ACT scores must be received for fall- 15-Jul

+C8E term admission 15-301

-C8E Latest date by which SAT Subject Tes st scores must be r eceived for fall-term admission N/A
+Latest date by which SAT Subject Test scores must be received for N/A

-COL If necessary use this encode to elevify vour toot policioo (a a if tooto are recommended f ar aama atudanta ar if tooto are not
+005 fall-term admission ,

+C8F
-COL If necessary, use this space to clarify required of some students): your test policies (e e.g., il tests are recommended in or some students, or in tests are not

-C8F required of some students).
+C8F If necessary, use this space to clarify your test policies (e.g., if tests a or if tests are not required of some students): re recommended fo r some students,

-COF
+C8G

-C8G Please indicate which tests your institution n uses for placemen t (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests s):

-C8G SAT X ,
+C8G SAT X

-C8G Х
+C8G ACT Х

-SAT Subject Tests ~
+SAT Subject Tests

+C8G AP X

+C8G C8G AP CLEP X

-C8G Х
+C8G C8G AP

-CLEP Х